What This Route Is

 - Don't skip the buffer day.
 SengkangBabies had a thunderstorm cut Day 1 short and two punctures on the final day.
 Things will go wrong.

 - Don't assume the signs are always there.
 Some certification booth signs have faded.
 Some path markings have worn off.
-Use Kakao Map actively, not just as a backup.
+Use Kakao Map (iOS) actively, not just as a backup — it has English built in.

 - Don't try to take a full-sized bike on the A'REX.
 As of January 2026, non-folding bikes are no longer accepted on A'REX trains.
 Instead, assemble your bike at the airport and use the 3rd Landing Bridge — which now has dedicated bike lanes — to ride directly to the mainland and on to the Ara West start point.